nevwalkalone/Sorting-and-Priority-Queue/README.md

 [Greedy.java](src/Greedy.java) program contains a main method which initially reads the folders sizes from a txt file in order to be able to execute the algorithm.
 Each line of the txt file represents the size of a folder in MB, so it needs to be an integer between 0 and 1,000,000.
-This algorithm makes use of the Priority Queue that was created in Part A.
+This algorithm makes use of the Priority Queue that was created in Part A. To test this algorithm you can use [example-for-greedy.txt](example-for-greedy.txt) as an input argument.

 For more, check [Useful Reads](#Useful-Reads).